2018331042/Flask_Blog/README.md

 # Flask_Blog
-A web Blog created by Flask pyhton framework ok
+A web Blog created by Flask pyhton framework . edited by arif